ronanchilvers/solo-d6/Game/Scenes/13 - Down The Stairs.md

 Sakari holds up a paw - "Listen!".
 A sound comes to them down the tunnel, a thin whimper, as of a wounded animal.
 Then there is silence.
 Sakari edges forwards along the tunnel towards the source of light, Okan behind him.
 Kaapo stays back a little.
 Sakari reaches the end of the tunnel.
 He holds a paw up to Okan indicating he should stay back and then carefully and slowly inches forward so he can see into the room.

 The room is roughly square, with a raised dais in the centre on which is a low altar.
+Two torches in brackets are on the walls, casting some light across the room.
 The huge creature from the tavern is lying to one side of the cavern.

-> [!oracle] Are there more of the lynx?
+> [!oracle] Are there more lynx?
 > **Roll:** 36
 > **Outcome:** Yes
 > **Random Event:** None

+Another of the creatures again is pacing slowly around the edge of the dais.
+The figure that they saw enter the building is crouched by the side of the first creature, seeming to tend it's wounds.
+Sakari can see the scorch marks on its fur, caused by Kaapo's spell.
+As he watches from the shadows, the figure strokes the head of the injured creature.
+He wonders if they are doing some sort of healing magic.

+> [!oracle] Are they?
+> **Roll:** 41 (unlikely)
+> **Outcome:** No
+> **Random Event:** None

+The creature let's it's great head drop again to it's paws which are stretched out in front.
+Sakari watches the figure stand and step over towards the dais.
+It mounts the step and stands before the altar.

+Sakari eases back from the tunnel entrance and indicates silently to the others.